-The Undergraduate BFA Acting Coordinators are Susan Schuld and Tiza Garland, BFA Musical Theatre Coordinator is Tony Mata, and the BFA Design Coordinators are Mihai Ciupe (Scenic), Stacey Galloway/Jennifer Dasher (Costumes,) and Stan Kaye (Lighting).
+The Undergraduate BFA Acting Coordinator is Judith Williams, BFA Musical Theatre Coordinator is Tony Mata, and the BFA Design Coordinators are Mihai Ciupe (Scenic), Stacey Galloway/Jennifer Dasher (Costumes,) and Stan Kaye (Lighting).
 All BFA Senior Project proposals must be approved by the appropriate coordinator.
 However, every student is free to choose an alternate faculty member as the Project Advisor.